chocobo333/coloredString/README.md

 # coloredString
-Output decorated string to the terminal.
+This package provides a way to output decorated string to the terminal.